ray-project/ray/doc/source/serve/monitoring.md

 For an overview of logging in Ray, see [Ray Logging](ray-logging).
 :::

-Ray Serve uses Python's standard `logging` facility with the logger named `"ray.serve"`.
+Ray Serve uses Python's standard `logging` module with a logger named `"ray.serve"`.
 By default, logs are emitted from actors both to `stderr` and on disk on each node at `/tmp/ray/session_latest/logs/serve/`.
 This includes both system-level logs from the Serve controller and HTTP proxy as well as access logs and custom user logs produced from within deployment replicas.

-In development, logs are streamed to the driver Ray program (the Python script that calls `serve.run()` or the `serve run` CLI command), so it's most convenient to keep the driver running for debugging.
+In development, logs are streamed to the driver Ray program (the Python script that calls `serve.run()` or the `serve run` CLI command), so it's convenient to keep the driver running while debugging.

-For example, let's run a basic Serve application and view the logs that are emitted.
+For example, let's run a basic Serve application and view the logs that it emits.
 You can run this in an interactive shell like IPython to follow along.

 First we call `serve.start()`: